PrestaShop/prestashop-specs/Order Page View.md

 The Add order page _(Orders > Orders > View button)_ is expected to be migrated to Symfony for the 1.7.7 version and will be reworked for better user experience.

 Some new specifications for the new design are in progress but to avoid any features regressions.
-We need to specify the whole behaviour of this page to make it easier to compare the new scenario and avoid any new bugs and regressions.
+We need to specify the whole behavior of this page to make it easier to compare the new scenario and avoid any new bugs and regressions.

 **Related issue**: